Allergan rejects Valeant Pharma's 'cut and slash' takeover

-U.S. drugmaker Allergan Inc (AGN.N) on Monday rejected Valeant Pharmaceuticals International Inc's (VRX.TO)(VRX.N) $47 billion takeover offer, saying its proposed cost cuts were too steep.
+U.S. drugmaker Allergan Inc on Monday rejected Valeant Pharmaceuticals International Inc's $47 billion (27.8 billion pounds) takeover offer, saying the suitor's proposed cost cuts were too steep.

-Allergan, which makes the popular anti-wrinkle treatment Botox, said it believed Valeant's business model was unsustainable and that the offer was too risky because of uncertainty about the company's long-term growth.
+Allergan, which makes popular anti-wrinkle treatment Botox, said it believed Valeant's business model was not sustainable and that the offer was too risky because of this uncertainty about the company's long-term growth.

 Valeant and activist investor Bill Ackman, who has a stake of almost 10 percent in Allergan, made an unsolicited cash and stock offer for the company in April.

-In a regulatory filing on Monday, Ackman's hedge fund Pershing Square Capital Management said that it has requested a complete list of holders of record in Allergan to be able to "communicate with fellow stockholders of the company."

-The Vanguard Group, State Street Global Advisors and BlackRock rank among Allergan's 10 largest investors, according to data from Thomson Reuters.

-Valeant spokeswoman Laurie Little said the company was disappointed that Allergan had rejected the offer and that it remained committed to the transaction.
+Valeant spokeswoman Laurie Little said the company was disappointed that Allergan has rejected the offer and that it remained committed to the transaction.
+Ackman did not have an immediate response.

 Allergan had said it was considering the offer, but within days, it adopted a so-called poison pill provision to slow a takeover.
 If Ackman's Pershing Capital raises its stake beyond the 10 percent threshold, other investors could buy discounted shares.

-Allergan has also been seeking other buyers such as Shire Plc (SHP.L), according to sources familiar with the matter.
+Allergan has also been seeking other buyers such as Shire Plc, according to sources familiar with the matter.

 Pyott said during the call that external moves were options, "but it would be totally premature to discuss them."